mozilla/chromeless/static-files/md/dev-guide/cfx-tool.md

 **`cfx develop`**

-This initiates an instance of xulrunner in development mode.
-This allows you to pipe commands from a different shell to the local.
+This initiates an instance of a host application in development mode, and allows you to pipe commands into it from another shell without having to constantly restart it.
+Aside from convenience, for Jetpack Platform developers this has the added benefit of making it easier to detect leaks.

-shell A:
+For example, in shell A, type:

     cfx develop

-shell B:
+in shell B, type:

     cfx test -r

-This will send `cfx test -r` output to shell A.
+This will send `cfx test -r` output to shell A. If you repeat the command in shell B, `cfx test -r` output will appear again in shell A without restarting the host application.

 # Package Specific Commands #